Jim Callahan (politician)

-James Patrick "Jim" Callahan (August 21, 1939 – November 30, 2013) was an American politician from Kentucky who was a member of the Kentucky House of Representatives from 1987 to 2005.
+James Patrick Callahan (August 21, 1939 – November 30, 2013) was an American politician from Kentucky who was a member of the Kentucky House of Representatives from 1987 to 2005.
 Callahan was first elected in 1986 after incumbent representative Terry Mann retired to run for congress against Jim Bunning.
 He did not seek reelection in 2004 and was succeeded by Dennis Keene.